Part-time and an Online student at University College Birmingham

 Passport Control

-If you travel to Britain by air, you may arrive at one of London’s international airports, Heathrow or Gatwick, or you could arrive at Birmingham International Airport via the European Hub.
+If you travel to Britain by air, you may arrive at one of London’s international airports, Heathrow or Gatwick, or you could arrive at Birmingham International Airport.
 Either way, try to get a trolley for your luggage - it can be a long walk!
-However, a non-refundable charge of £1 or £2 will be made for their use.
+However, a small non-refundable charge will be made for their use.

-When you go into the airport you will have to show an immigration officer your passport or entry clearance document, if you have one.
-You should also have any necessary health documentation ready.
+When you go into the airport you will have to show an immigration officer your passport.
+The officer may ask for additional documentation, so please ensure you have the following ready:

 There will be two different queues of people for clearance through passport control.
 One queue is for European Union passport holders and one is for all others.
-If you are a non-EU resident you will be asked why you have come to the UK and also be asked to show proof that you have been offered a place at University College Birmingham, in which case you should have a copy of your Confirmation of Acceptance of Studies (CAS) statement and evidence of your UK address.
+If you are a non-EU resident please ensure you enter the UK via the manned desk.

 Visit The UK Visas and Immigration